 LED RUN LED FAIL Meaning off off The system is in the first or third phase of the start-up process. on on The system is in the second phase of the start-up process.
-The user may initiates the loading of new data from diskette by shift-ing the reset/load switch into position LOAD . fast flashing off The system loads new application software, licenses and configu- ration data, executes system adjustments and system tests, and/or inquires system status information. alternating fast flashing alternating fast flashing While new application software is loaded, the system requests the user to change the diskette, and to shift the reset/load switch into position LOAD for confirmation. on off The application was started error-free.
+The user may initiates the loading of new data by shifting the reset/load switch into position LOAD . fast flashing off The system loads new application software, licenses and configu- ration data, executes system adjustments and system tests, and/or inquires system status information. alternating fast flashing alternating fast flashing While new application software is loaded, the system requests the user to change the USB flash drive, and to shift the reset/load switch into position LOAD for confirmation. on off The application was started error-free.

-The following error states are signaled by use of LED FAIL and LED RUN:
+The following error states are signaled by use of LED $\ensuremath{\mathsf{FAIL}}$ and LED $\ensuremath{\mathsf{RUN}}$:

 LED RUN LED FAIL Meaning off on No application is loaded, or the application could not be started error-free. synchronous synchronous The system configuration data is erroneous.
-The system waits slow flashing slow flashing until a diskette containing new system configuration data is in- serted and the reset/load switch is shifted into position LOAD. synchronous synchronous The execution of system tests and/or the inquiry of system status fast flashing fast flashing information while the system is running has failed. off slow flashing The system configuration data is erroneous and it was not possi- ble to load correct data.
+The system waits slow flashing slow flashing until a USB flash drive containing new system configuration data is connected and the reset/load switch is shifted into position LOAD . synchronous synchronous The execution of system tests and/or the inquiry of system status fast flashing fast flashing information while the system is running has failed. off slow flashing The system configuration data is erroneous and it was not possi- ble to load correct data.
 The system has been stopped.
-Loading new application software, licenses and configuration off fast flashing data, executing system adjustments and system tests and/or in- quiring system status information during system start has failed.
+Loading new application software, licenses and configuration data, off fast flashing executing system adjustments and system tests and/or inquiring system status information during system start has failed.

-5 Files that can be Loaded by use of a Diskette
+5 Files that can be Loaded by Use of a USB Flash Drive

-As described in chapter 4, loading new application software, licenses and configuration data, executing system adjustments and system tests, and/or inquiring system status information is done by use of the diskette drive.
-The therefore used diskette must be MS-DOS formatted.
+As described in chapter 4, loading new application software, licenses and configuration data, executing system adjustments and system tests, and/or inquiring system status information is done by use of the USB interface and an USB flash drive.
+The therefore used ZSB flash drive must be formatted with the filesystem FAT or exFAT.
 The files loaded automatically by the system must have special predefined names, consisting always of the system name (<target_name>), three additional letters to define the purpose (<file_purpose>), and a three letter extension (<extension>), that is separated by a point (.):